-Mérito Mindset Framework
+The Mérito Mindset

 The Mérito Mindset is a new career coaching framework explicitly developed for the professional environment.
 It is a holistic mindset that connects the dots for professional career growth and success.
 It focuses on four professional development pillars that merge leadership and human resource concepts and practices.
+Achieve, Develop, Grow, and Mature.

 A Mérito Mindset is when you try to be the best you can be in your professional career because your work has merit.